 - The uterus cannot normally be palpated until 12 weeks.
 At 16 weeks it lies roughly ½ way between the pubis symphysis and the umbilicus.
 At 36 weeks, the fundus may be under the ribs, particularly in primigravida.
 After 36 weeks, the fundal height may be slightly lower, as the head may have descended into the pelvis.

-Assessing the fetus – for a pregnancy of >32 weeks gestation you should asses the lie and presentation, and feel the head.
+For a pregnancy of >32 weeks gestation you should asses the lie and presentation, and feel the head.

 Lie – this is the position of the long axis of the fetus in relation to the mother.
 Palpating the abdomen try to feel the baby’s back and limbs.
 The back will feel like smooth curve, whilst the limbs will feel irregular and usually indistinct.